Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 deployment/mgc-policy-controller condition met
 ```

-We can also verify that the `GatewayClass` has been accepted by the MGC:
+Verify that the `GatewayClass` has been accepted by the MGC:

 ```bash
 kubectl wait --timeout=5m gatewayclass/kuadrant-multi-cluster-gateway-instance-per-cluster --for=condition=Accepted --context $HUB_CLUSTER